10 great horsey products that come personalised - Horse & Hound

 Personalised Le Mieux ProSport saddlecloths

-These beautiful suede saddle pads are stylish and comfort plus they are available with personal embroidery through Tylers Horse & Country.
+These beautiful suede saddle pads are stylish and comfortable, plus they are available with personal embroidery through Tylers Horse & Country.
 GP, dressage and close contact styles are all available.

 RRP: £39.95 + £7.50 a side for embroidery